Vignesh-2109/BlockCert-A-Decentralized-Certificate-Verification-System/README.md

 streamlit run app.py
 ```
 Access the DApp:

-Open your browser and go to http://localhost:8501 to access the certificate verification system.
-Usage
 Institutes can log in via MetaMask, input student details, and issue certificates.
 Students can retrieve their certificates and provide them to Employers for verification.
 Employers can verify certificates by entering the Certificate ID or uploading the certificate file.